Trends in Covid-19 Spread

-- If this constant is 1, this means that the numbers of casualties doubles every day.
+- If this constant is 10[%], this means that the numbers of cases doubles every week.

-- A decreasing curve indicates that the exponential growth of seriously infected people is stalled or reversed.
+- A decreasing curve indicates that the exponential growth of infected people is stalled or reversed.

 - If the value approaches 0, this indicates that the virus is contained.

 What It Would Look Like and What It Should Look Like